langchain4j/langchain4j/docs/docs/integrations/embedding-stores/mongodb-atlas.md

 [MongoDB Atlas](https://www.mongodb.com/docs/atlas/) is a fully-managed cloud database available in AWS, Azure, and GCP.
 It supports native Vector Search and full text search (BM25) on your MongoDB document data.

-[MongoDB Atlas Vector Search](https://www.mongodb.com/products/platform/atlas-vector-search) allows to store your embeddings in MongoDB documents, create a vector search index, and perform KNN search with an approximate nearest neighbor algorithm (Hierarchical Navigable Small Worlds).
-It uses the $vectorSearch MQL Stage.
+[MongoDB Atlas Vector Search](https://www.mongodb.com/products/platform/atlas-vector-search) allows you to store your embeddings in MongoDB documents, create vector search indexes, and perform KNN search with an approximate nearest neighbor algorithm called Hierarchical Navigable Small Worlds.
+You can implement this feature by using the `$vectorSearch` MQL aggregation stage.

 ## Prerequisites